bjkamrat/myrepo/Github_week_pres1.md

 * Use arrow-up and arrow-down to repeat previous commands.
 Or search for previous commands with `CTRL` + `r`.

-# Ch 9 Connect to GitHub
+# Chapter 9: Connect to GitHub

 Objective: Make sure that you can all pull from and push to GitHub on your local computer (remote)